The only thing I remember from law school is my negotiations professor saying this in class randomly:

 Bottom line, you’ll have to be creative with your constraints.

-5) Whatever your situation, this is why you want a personal plan—a bar prep study schedule to know how to allocate your time thoughtfully, instead of doing random things.
+5) Whatever your situation, this is why you want to design a personal plan—a bar prep study schedule to know how to allocate your time thoughtfully, instead of doing random things.

 Productivity comes from clarity (and enjoyment).
 So let’s get a better idea up front how we should spend our time.
 Not based on what someone else tells you… but based on what makes sense to you.